POLICY ON COLLECTION OF CHEQUES/INSTRUMENTS- 2014-15

 3. Time frame for collection of local / outstation cheques / instruments:

 - All cheques and other negotiable instruments payable locally would be presented through the clearing system prevailing at the centre.
-Cheques deposited at branch counters and in collection boxes within the branch premises before the specified cut off time will be presented for clearing on the same day.
+Cheques deposited at branch counters, Post, Courier and in collection boxes within the branch premises before the specified cut off time will be presented for clearing on the same day.
 Cheques deposited after the cut-off time and in collection boxes outside the branch premises including offsite ATM (after introduction of the facility) will be presented in the next clearing cycle.
 As a policy, bank would give credit to the customer's account on the same day clearing settlement takes place.
 Withdrawal of amounts so credited would be permitted as per the cheque return schedule of the clearing house and wherever applicable facility of high value clearing (same day credit) will be extended to customers.

 - Bank branches situated at Centres where no clearing house exists, would present local cheques on drawee bank across the counter and it would be the bank's endeavour to credit the proceeds at the earliest.